 About David - Biography

-David Morris was elected to the Legislative Assembly in November 2006, and re-elected in 2010, representing the district of Mornington, which includes the towns of Mount Eliza, Mount Martha, Moorooduc and Mornington.
+David Morris was elected to the Legislative Assembly in November 2006, and re-elected in 2010 and 2014, representing the district of Mornington, which includes the towns of Mount Eliza, Mount Martha, Moorooduc and Mornington.

-David currently serves as Parliamentary Secretary for Local Government in the Napthine Government, as Chair of the Parliament's Public Accounts and Estimates Committee, as a member of the Privileges Committee of the Legislative Assembly, as an Acting Speaker and as chair of the Ministerial Advisory Committee on Public Libraries.
+David currently serves as Shadow Minister for Finance, as Deputy Chair of the Parliament's Public Accounts and Estimates Committee, and Deputy Chair of the Privileges Committee of the Legislative Assembly.

-David has held many positions in the Liberal Party including President of the Mornington Branch, Chairman of both the Mornington and Dunkley Electorates and membership of both the Transport and the Planning and Local Government Policy Committees.
+David has held many positions in the Liberal Party including President of the Mornington Branch, Chairman of both the Mornington and Dunkley Electorates.
+He currently represents the Parliamentary Party on the State Assembly.

 David is married to Linda and has three step children.
 When time permits he enjoys the company of family and friends, swimming, walking, and working in the garden.